Business and Skilled Migration Queensland (BSMQ) logo

 Skilled visas

-Queensland nominates skilled migrants for both provisional visas and permanent residency, which allows them to live and work in Queensland.
+Queensland nominates skilled migrants for both provisional visas and permanent residency.
+Candidates are selected according to their occupation, and qualification and skills, in addition to a range of other eligibility criteria.

 Nomination from Queensland will provide:

-• an additional 5 points for a Skilled Nominated (Permanent) visa (subclass 190) towards the Department of Home Affairs’ points test
+• An additional 5 points for a Skilled Nominated (Permanent) visa (subclass 190) towards the Australian Department of Home Affairs’ points test

-• an additional 15 points for a Skilled Work Regional (Provisional) visa (subclass 491) towards the Department of Home Affairs points test
+• An additional 15 points for a Skilled Work Regional (Provisional) visa (subclass 491) towards the Australian Department of Home Affairs' points test

 Business visas

-Queensland welcomes highly skilled and talented business people who wish to bring their investment capital, business acumen and innovative ideas to Queensland.
+Queensland welcomes highly skilled and talented business people who wish to bring their investment capital, business acumen and innovative ideas to our state.

-Recently, the Australian Government has closed the Business Innovation and Investment Program to new applicants.
+Recently, the Australian Government closed the Business Innovation and Investment Program (BIIP) to new applicants.

-A business migrant who holds a subclass 188 visa and meets the relevant criteria for the Business Innovation and Investment (Permanent) (subclass 888) visa can continue on this pathway after July 2024.
+A business migrant who holds a subclass 188 visa, and meets the relevant criteria for the Business Innovation and Investment (Permanent) (subclass 888) visa, can continue this pathway after July 2024.

 Applicants who do not wish to continue with their subclass 188 application can apply for a refund of their Visa Application Charge (VAC).

-Migration Queensland will continue to assess permanent visa (subclass 888) nomination applications for applicants who hold a current provisional visa (subclass 188) and meet the relevant nomination criteria.
+Migration Queensland continues to assess permanent visa (subclass 888) nomination applications for applicants who hold a current provisional visa (subclass 188), and meet the relevant nomination criteria.

-For more information, see the Department of Home Affairs Business Innovation and Investment Program news update.
+For more information, see the Australian Department of Home Affairs’ Business Innovation and Investment Program news update.

 Connect LinkedIn Icon Twitter Icon Facebook Icon